 The main learning platforms for this class will include Moodle and Zoom.
 Moodle will be used as the primary course site and is where students will access weekly learning modules and all course materials.
-Please let me know ASAP if you do not see our course in your moodle dashboard.
+Please let me know ASAP if you do not see our course in your Moodle dashboard.
 Zoom will be used for synchronous class sessions.
-Please see the .pdf entitled "Graduate Students: How to Connect to Your Classes using Zoom Classrooms."
+Enrolled students will have received information for how and when to log into class through Zoom.
 If something happens to my internet connection during a synchronous Zoom session (e.g., I'm suddenly gone or I freeze), I will try to get back on ASAP.
 If I am not back on within a couple of minutes, call me at the cell number listed at the top of this syllabus and I'll let you know what is going on.

-If you have questions about accessing and using Moodle, visit Lewis & Clark's Moodle Resources page.
-Moodle and tech support is also available by email at ITservice@lclark.edu or by phone at 503-768-7225.
+If you have questions about accessing and using Moodle, visit Lewis & Clark's Moodle

+Resources page.
+Moodle and tech support is also available by email at

+ITservice@lclark.edu or by phone at 503-768-7225.
 IT's summer hours are 9-5, Monday to Friday.
 If you call, leave a message and they will call you back.